tensorlakeai/indexify/docs/docs/getting_started_intermediate.md

       })()
     ```

-!!! note "The Graph"
-    1. Set the name of the extraction graph to "pdfqa".
-    2. Converts the PDF document into Markdown.
-We use the extractor `tensorlake/marker`, which uses a popular Open Source PDF to markdown converter model.
-    3. The text is then chunked into smaller fragments.
-Chunking makes retrieval and processing by LLMs efficient.
-    4. The chunks are then embedded to make them searchable.
-    5. Each stage has of the pipeline is named and connected to their upstream extractors using the field `content_source`
+The process begins by setting the name of the extraction graph to "pdfqa".
+Next, the `tensorlake/marker` extractor is used to convert the PDF document into a Markdown format.
+Following this, the text extracted by the `tensorlake/marker` extractor is chunked by specifying a `content_source` of `mdextract`.
+Finally, an embedding step is added to the pipeline, allowing each chunk to be embedded and searchable through semantic search.

 ## Document Ingestion

 Add the PDF document to the "pdfqa" extraction graph:

 === "Python"

     ```python
     import requests